nodejs/node/doc/api/crypto.md

 Some ciphers accept variable length keys and initialization vectors.
 By default, the `crypto.getCipherInfo()` method will return the default values for these ciphers.
-To test if a given key length or iv length is acceptable for given cipher, use the `keyLenth` and `ivLenth` options.
+To test if a given key length or iv length is acceptable for given cipher, use the `keyLength` and `ivLength` options.
 If the given values are unacceptable, `undefined` will be returned.

 ### `crypto.getCiphers()`